CERI-KRISP/seqPatcher/README.md

 - [MUSCLE](https://www.drive5.com/muscle/downloads.htm)
 - [BLAT](https://hgdownload.soe.ucsc.edu/admin/exe/)

 Both the tools can be either be downloaded from provided links or installed using bioconda or ubuntu repositories.
-Tools must be in system path, accessible via terminal.
+Tools must be in system the path, accessible via terminal.

 ## Python modules